lankydan/lankydanblog-jamstack/content/blog/2021/kafka/producers/index.md

 cover_image: blog-card.png
 ---

 Producers make up the Kafka client code that sends records to topics.
-These clients dramatically reduce the complexity of leveraging Kafka as it handles problems like connecting pooling and network buffering.
+These clients dramatically reduce the complexity of leveraging Kafka as it handles problems like connection pooling and network buffering.
 You can choose to interact with a small amount of API while still writing highly effective applications.

 The diagram below demonstrates how a producer sends a record to a broker, who then records it in one of its topics' partitions.